 Regulations were introduced in May 2021 banning the sale of wet wood (that which has more than 20% moisture content), bagged traditional house coal and wet wood in units under 2m3, and solid fuel with high sulphur content.

-These restrictions are part of the Government's Clean Air Strategy of January 2019, a series of measures to improve the air quality within the UK.
+These restrictions were part of the Conservative government's Clean Air Strategy of January 2019, a series of measures to improve the air quality within the UK.

 How is firewood processed?